louisvillemetro-innovation/Dockless-Open-Data/README.md

 ![Final](https://raw.githubusercontent.com/louisvillemetro-innovation/dockless-open-data/images/images/k-bin-raw-downtown.jpg)

 Effectively, this means each point could be up to 1,600+ meters away from its actual location, while the integrity of the data is still reasonably maintained for analysis.
-See the **"Anonymization Deep Dive"** section below for more details.
+See the "[Anonymization Deep Dive](https://github.com/louisvillemetro-innovation/dockless-open-data/blob/images/README.md#anonymization-deep-dive)" section below for more details.

 *Note image colors have been checked to be accessible to color blind individuals.
 Please let us know if you experience any difficulties.*

 ## Interactive Map

-Take a look at this data sample and 4 different layers on an [interactive map](https://cdolabs.carto.com/u/cdolabs-admin/viz/fd80e015-4319-4937-b350-545e4095f40c).
+Take a look at this 100,000 point data sample and 4 different layers on an [interactive map](https://cdolabs.carto.com/u/cdolabs-admin/viz/fd80e015-4319-4937-b350-545e4095f40c).

 # Data Processing